dell/omnia/docs/source/InstallationGuides/Platform/SetupvLLM.rst

 For NVidia, vLLM is a Python library that also contains pre-compiled C++ and CUDA (12.1) binaries.

-With an Ansible script, deploy vLLM on both the kube_node and kube_control_node.
+With an Ansible script, deploy vLLM on both the kube_node and kube_control_plane.
 After the deployment of vLLM, access the vllm container (AMD GPU) and import the vLLM Python package (NVIDIA GPU).
 For more information, `click here <https://docs.vllm.ai/en/latest/getting_started/installation.html>`_

 .. note:: This playbook was validated using Ubuntu 22.04 and RHEL 8.8.